tferr/Scripts/BAR/src/main/resources/scripts/BAR/Utilities/README.md

 ## New Snippet
 A Java plugin implementing a convenient way to generate new scripts.
-The prompt features a drop-down menu containing source code that pre-loads scripting additions stored in [lib]
+The prompt features a drop-down menu containing source code that pre-loads scripting additions stored in [lib].

 [![SnippetCreator](http://imagej.net/_images/d/de/SnippetCreator.png)](http://imagej.net/BAR#Snippets)